Table of Contents

 Strophic; minimal sectional contrast

-Venus in Furs,” composed by Lou Reed and released in 1967 on The Velvet Underground & Nico, centers on a sustained drone rather than traditional harmonic progression, emphasizing texture and repetition.
+“Venus in Furs,” composed by Lou Reed and released in 1967 on The Velvet Underground & Nico, centers on a sustained drone rather than traditional harmonic progression, emphasizing texture and repetition.
 The track begins abruptly, omitting an introduction, and maintains a steady 4/4 meter throughout.
-John Cale’s amplified electric viola sustains and scrapes against a fixed pitch, reflecting his background in experimental music, including collaborations with minimalist composer La Monte Young and participation in Fluxus.
+John Cale’s amplified electric viola sustains and scrapes against a fixed pitch, drawing on his background in experimental music, including collaborations with minimalist composer La Monte Young and participation in Fluxus.
 Lou Reed’s guitar, employing ostrich tuning with all six strings set to the same pitch, eliminates chordal movement and aligns the instrument tonally with the viola.
 Sterling Morrison, typically a guitarist, performs on bass, repeating a narrow figure that reinforces the drone rather than outlining harmonic changes.

 Maureen Tucker provides percussion, restricting the backbeat to slow bass drum strikes combined with tambourine hits, which produces a plodding, processional rhythm.
 The absence of fills or rhythmic variation reinforces the song’s strophic form, in which sections repeat with minimal contrast and tension accumulates through timbral intensity rather than structural change.
-Reed’s vocals remain flat and restrained, reflecting the instrumental atmosphere and allowing the lyrics, adapted from Leopold von Sacher-Masoch’s novella Venus in Furs, to convey themes of domination, submission, and erotic ritual without overt dramatic expression.
-Phrases such as “shiny shiny boots of leather” transpose the source material into a contemporary urban context while conserving its emphasis on power and control.
+Reed’s vocals remain flat and restrained, matching the instrumental atmosphere and allowing the lyrics, adapted from Leopold von Sacher-Masoch’s novella Venus in Furs, to convey themes of domination, submission, and erotic ritual without overt dramatic expression.
+Phrases such as “shiny shiny boots of leather” change the source material into a contemporary urban context while retaining its emphasis on power and control.

 “Blitzkrieg Bop”